More about Marc

 For example, from 2006-2008, I ran the U.S. office of Boosey & Hawkes, the classical music publishing company representing many of the greatest composers of the 20th and 21st centuries, including many Pulitzer Prize and Grammy Award winners.
 I streamlined operations, increased profitability and dealt with personnel issues while also overseeing all licensing and contractual matters.
 I also personally signed several NEA Jazz Masters to the roster.

-After Boosey, I was the creative force behind ScoreStreet, an online music publishing service.
-I’ve also been Of Counsel to Winslett Studnicky McCormick and Bomser LLP, a litigation and corporate boutique with a broad IP and entertainment law practice.
-And I’m an Adjunct Professor at Cardozo Law School, which for several years has been one of Billboard’s top ten law schools for music law and where for the past six years I have been the sole instructor for the law school’s Music Law class.
+After Boosey, I started my solo practice.
+I’m also currently Of Counsel to Romano Law, PLLC where I primarily handle music and copyright matters.
+And I’m an Adjunct Professor at Cardozo Law School, which for many years has been one of Billboard’s top ten law schools for music law and where I’ve taught Music Law each spring since 2017.

 Here’s some additional background in a more typical presentation: